tardate/LittleCodingKata/python/quirks/late_bound_closures/README.md

-# #061 Quirks - Late Bound Closures
+# #061 Python quirks - late-bound closures

 Closures a great, but the results they produce depend on system state at the time they are called (not just when they are defined).